Home » Posts tagged 'inerrancy'

 A false friend is a word in one language that sounds or looks similar to a word in another language, but has a different meaning.
 It is also known as a false cognate or bilingual homophone.

 Unlike the new Mark Ward usage of the terminology, false friend does not refer to a word in the same language that over the centuries radically changed in its meaning.
-Instead, linguists calls this a “semantic change.”
+Instead, linguists call this a “semantic change.”
 Mark Ward did not originate the concept of “false friend.”
-He simply uses the two word phrase in a different way than its original and definitional usage.
+He simply uses the two word phrase in a different, inventive way that alters its original and definitional usage.
 It does not refer to the changing meaning of the word.
-That is semantic shift or semantic change.
+The words for that are semantic shift or semantic change.

 History of False Friends Versus Semantic Change